rvl-q/docker-hy.github.io/README.md

 If you have any questions, send an email to jami.kousa@helsinki.fi or send a message through the course Discord group.

+# This version is "FAKE", don't trust it

+Real material in link above.

 ## Material template

 This repository contains both the source code of this course's webpage and the source for the content of the course.
 The content is located in the `data` folder and everything else is for the website.